 12. House and yard work

 Nothing beats yard work like mowing the lawn, gardening, raking the leaves, and other household chores that exert you physically.
-Give the child routine tasks such as carrying something a little wet, washing the driveway, mopping the floors in the house, moving the furniture, etc. But be cautious of muscle injuries when moving stuff.
+Give the child routine tasks such as washing the driveway, mopping the floors in the house, moving the furniture, etc. But be cautious of muscle injuries while moving stuff.

 Skiing is similar to skateboarding and ideal for older kids.
 Teenagers living in snowy areas can try this sport that requires physical strength and agility to maneuver the body on the skis.
 Downhill skiing is an aerobic exercise when the skier is trying to propel the body and control movement solely using the strength of his legs and hands.

 Dancing – whether it is ballroom dancing, hip-hop, salsa or freestyle – is fun.
 When you dance, you move your body to match the rhythm of the aerobics music, which can be energizing.
 Sometimes, even ballroom dancing, which may seem slow, is aerobic in nature and helps in burning calories and in improving your cardio endurance.